Nahuyiur/CS305-Computer-Networks/Lab Assignment1/Local DNS Server Report.md

         return None
 ```
 **Explanation**:
-Creates cache key by combining domain name and query type, then checks if the cached record exists and is still valid by comparing current time with expiration timestamp.
+Creates cache key by combining domain name and query type with colon separator, then checks if the cached record exists and is still valid by comparing current time with expiration timestamp.
 If valid, updates LRU order and returns the record; if expired, removes the entry from cache and returns None to trigger a new network query.

 ---